 How long can you travel with a baby in a car seat?
-According to whattoexpect.com, babies who cannot sit up on their own need to be taken out of their car seats every hour or two.
+A common rule of thumb is that babies who cannot sit up on their own need to be taken out of their car seats every hour or two.
 This ought to roughly line up with their feeding schedule anyways.

 Baby Road Trip Tip: Keep the cumulative length of these breastfeeding stops in mind as you plan your trip, as the time can really add up and you may arrive at your destination much later than you might think.
 You may wish to leave a little earlier to compensate.

-In addition to the road trip safety of your child, planned stops are especially useful for keeping mobile babies and toddlers happy on a road trip.
-Letting them crawl or move around for a while does wonders for their moods.
+In addition to the safety of your child, planned stops along the way are especially useful for keeping mobile babies happy on a road trip.
+Letting them crawl or move around for a while does wonders for their mood.

-At the halfway point of our roadtrip to see Grandma and Grandpa, we would stop for an hour to let the kids crawl or play and burn off some energy.
+At the halfway point of our long road trip to see the grandparents, we would stop for an hour to let the kids crawl or play and burn off some energy.
 There’s a McDonald’s with a PlayPlace we like to stop at – we can grab a quick bite and a coffee and the kids can play in the area for smaller kids.

 It’s worthwhile to do some research and plan these stops in advance.
 A picnic at a playground would work equally as well, just try to avoid a sit-down restaurant as this is just more sitting.

 3. Feeding Your Baby on a Car Trip

-If you are taking a long road trip with a newborn or toddler, you will be making one or more planned stops for the safety of your child.
+If you are taking a long road trip with an infant or baby, you will be making one or more planned stops for the safety of your child.
 Chances are that at least one of these stops will involve a proper meal for your child.
 If you prefer to pack healthy food from home for feeding your baby solids, use a small insulated cooler with an ice-pack to keep food safe and cool.